bobby891018/Semantic-segmentation-with-toy-data/README.md

 # Semantic-segmentation-with-toy-data
-In this work, I learnt how to use the Unet model to do the semantic segmentation in my own generated datasets.
+In this work, I learnt how to use the UNet model to do the semantic segmentation in my own generated datasets.

-(I) About my own generated datasets.
+(I) Briefly introductions of my own generated datasets.

 1/ I assumed a simple Universe which only contains two kinds of stars (blue and red).